khadas/khadas_docs/linux/source/vim1/WifiUsageDesktopVersion.md

 This document will introduce how to use WiFi in a desktop environment

+{% note info Note %}
+If you use server firmware or you want to connect Wi-Fi via command line , you can follow this document --> [Wi-Fi commnad Line Usage](/linux/vim1/WifiUsageCommand.html).
+{% endnote %}

 ## Open Wi-Fi Settings

 Wi-Fi settings are in the upper right corner, click on the lower triangle to see Wi-Fi settings options